Order-Constrained Spectral Causality for Multivariate Time Series: Experimental Results

 Simulation settings span multiple sample sizes and dimensions to assess stability across moderate and high-dimensional regimes.
 Unless otherwise stated, simulations use admissible lag set $\mathcal P=\{1,\dots,5\}$ and Monte Carlo size $200$.
 Randomization $p$-values are computed using $100$ circular shifts of the source component, and rejection rates are reported at nominal level $\alpha=0.05$.
 Data are generated from multivariate systems with independent AR(1) marginal dynamics,

 with i.i.d.\ standard Gaussian innovations.
-This baseline ensures weak temporal dependence and satisfies the mixing conditions required in Section~\ref{subsec:theory}.
-Directional dependence, when present, is introduced at a single lag $\tau^\star=2$, ensuring that causal influence manifests through non-invariance over the admissible lag set.
-For each $\tau\in\mathcal P$, dependence operators are constructed from feature vectors
+This baseline ensures weak temporal dependence and satisfies the mixing conditions required in Section~\ref{subsec:inference} (Assumption~A1).
+Directional dependence, when present, is introduced at a single lag $\tau^\star=2$, ensuring that causal influence manifests through non-invariance over the admissible lag set as formalized in Definition~\ref{def:ocsc}.